Jajangmyeon is hands-down, the most popular Chinese-Korean dish in Korea.

 - Once the pot is boiling, put in this starch water into the sauce.
 Don't add all of it at once.
 Add a little and see how much more you need to thicken-up into the consistency of a curry sauce.

 - Let it gently simmer for 5-8 minutes on medium heat.
 Then turn off the heat.
-Pour over noodles and garnish with cucumber.
+Scoop sauce over noodles and garnish with cucumber.

 - Save the leftover sauce - and eat it over rice in the morning!